fdavidcl/vagrant-spark/README.md

-A simple VM to work with Spark, including :
+A multi-machine Vagrant cluster to work with Spark, including:
 - Spark 1.5
 - spark-notebook

+Includes code from [fredcons/vagrant-spark](https://github.com/fredcons/vagrant-spark) and [wangqiang8511/vagrant-salt-spark](https://github.com/wangqiang8511/vagrant-salt-spark).

+## Usage

+Configure the `Vagrantfile` to your liking with the number of compute nodes you want.
+If you want a single node, set `SPARK_NODES` to `0` and use the master node.

-## Provisioning with Vagrant
+### Provisioning with Vagrant

-The source code can be used to provision the virtual machine with Vagrant and Ansible, with a simple :
+The source code can be used to provision the virtual machine with Vagrant and Ansible, with a simple

 ```
 vagrant up